Tetralogy of Fallot (cont.)

 IN THIS ARTICLE

 The timing of the operation depends on symptoms.
 Surgery usually is performed within the first 2 years of life.
 Operative mortality rates have dramatically dropped over the last 20 years.
-Still, about 1-5% of children who undergo complete correction die during or immediately after the procedure, secondary to other additional defects in the body and/or heart, and the heart lung bypass procedure itself.
+Still, a small portion of children who undergo complete correction die during or immediately after the procedure, secondary to other additional defects in the body and/or heart, and the heart lung bypass procedure itself.

 Alvaro Zeballos, MD